TakeiHoang/WebdriverIO/README.md

 # WebdriverIO
-download chrome apk
+Download chrome apk
+Make sure you using emulator from android studio

-npm install -- to install all package
+-- To install all package
+npm install
+-- To run test

-npx wdio ./wdio.conf.ts -- to run test
+npx wdio ./wdio.conf.ts
+-- To generate report
+npx allure serve allure-results